IBM/watson-document-co-relation/USECASES.md

 > Note: The code and configuration provided in this repository can be modified to build a solution for the above scenarios.

 ## 2. Other Usecases that this approach can help build a solution

+### (I)
+Order Reconciliation and Dispute Resolution - Supplier wants to reconcile order items, quantity and price across various documents such as purchase orders, bills, delivery notes etc...
+To get the actual truth of the delivery in case of disputes

+Next Best Action - Retailers wants to identify relationship between purchasers and other personas they interact and come up with targeted offers.